Muaz1995/Gmail-clone/README.md

-# Building Netflix from Scratch Using React (Custom Hooks, Redux) and
+# Building Netflix from Scratch Using React (Custom Hooks, Redux) and Firebase
  Firebase

 This application (a Gmail clone) was built using React (Custom Hooks, Redux), Firebase Authentication + Firestore.
 I have built the following pages within this application: Sign-in and Sign-up and the main dashboard where the emails are displayed.
 Firebase firestore handles all the data and that data is retrieved using a custom hook; authentication is used on all pages, which is as well handled by firebase.